sharife/goldenthread-v2/site/content/about/people/_index.md

         at @pollyandpeter).
 They are passionate about using social media to connect communities, organize activism, and welcome diverse audiences into the behind-the-scenes process of stage artistry.
-    - bio: <strong>Navid Ghaem Maghami</strong> (Art Director) is a graphic designer based in San Francisco.
+    - bio: <strong>Navid Ghaem Maghami</strong> *(he/him)* is a graphic designer based
+        in San Francisco.
 He began working with Golden Thread in 2008.
 As a design professional and art director he has worked widely in a variety of disciplines and media, while focusing primarily on poster &amp;
         publication design, logo &amp; visual identity and advertising since 1998.
 Through his full-service graphic design studio NaMa